menu

 Living in Jenkintown

 Jenkintown is a very small borough located in the state of Pennsylvania.
-With a population of 4,704 people and five constituent neighborhoods, Jenkintown is the 325th largest community in Pennsylvania.
-Jenkintown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 4,704 people and five associated neighborhoods, Jenkintown is the 325th largest community in Pennsylvania.
+Much of the housing stock in Jenkintown was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Jenkintown real estate is some of the most expensive in Pennsylvania, although Jenkintown house values don't compare to the most expensive real estate in the U.S.